 As the United States continues to push towards a military conflict with Russia, there will likely be no real winner when the dust settles.
-However, if we compare the these two superpowers in the current “gold market”, the Russians are the clear winners.
+However, if we compare these two superpowers in the current “gold market”, the Russians are the clear winners.

-While the U.S. has been (secretly) liquidating its once massive official gold holdings, the Russians have be doing quite the opposite.
+While the U.S. has been (secretly) liquidating its once massive official gold holdings, the Russians have been doing quite the opposite.
 According to the data on Smaulgld.com, the Russians have added a hefty 3,000,000 oz of gold to its official reserves since the beginning of the year.
 If you haven’t checked out Smaulgld’s site, I highly recommend it.

 In Smaulgld’s article, Central Bank Of Russia Continues To Boost Overall Reserves, here were the monthly additions to Russia’s official gold holdings:

 FEB 2017 = +300,000 oz

 Three million ounces of gold added to Russia’s official reserves is quite a lot of metal...
 93.3 metric tons.
 Now, if we compare Russia & the U.S. in gold mine supply versus additions to official gold holdings, this would be the result:

 The gold mine supply figures for Jan-May 2017 are based on last year's production data (GFMS 2017 Gold Survey) and the USGS March 2017 Gold Mineral Industry Survey.
 As we can see, of the estimated 106 metric tons (mt) of gold produced by Russia Jan-May 2017, they added 93 mt to the official gold reserves, versus the U.S. which produced 96 mt, with a BIG PHAT ZERO added to its official reserves.

 Russia’s official gold reserve additions Jan-May 2017 accounted for 88% of its domestic mine supply.
 Whereas, the United States continues to export all of its gold supply.